pierrediedhiou/cybersecurity-journey/glossary.md

 in REMnux that simulates common internet services (HTTP, DNS, SMTP) to trick malware into revealing its network behavior in an isolated environment
+- **Integrity** — Ensuring data cannot be altered, and any alteration can be detected.
+Attacked by Alteration
+- **IVP** — Integrity Verification Procedure, in the Clark-Wilson model, procedures that check and ensure the validity of CDIs
 ## J
 - **John the Ripper** — Free open source password cracking tool that automatically detects hash types and supports wordlist, single and